Not Only for Crypto Geeks: 4 Ways to Make Money With NFTs (Non-Fungible Tokens)

 On the other hand, examples for non-fungible items include a used car, a house, a diamond, a domain name, or a Twitter handle.
 It is unique and it cannot simply be exchanged.
 Art like a Picasso painting is also non-fungible.
 For real-world objects, it’s very easy to see if they are fungible or non-fungible.
 In the digital world, however, everything is based on a representation of a certain sequence of bits (ie, 0s and 1s).
-Such a sequence can easily be copied and is thus fungible.
-The cryptocurrency bitcoin for example is also fungible.
+Such a sequence can represent a digital object like an image.
+This image can easily be copied.
+It is technically not straightforward to protect from copying a bit sequence.
+We need special technical constructs to make digital objects fungible like digital currency.
+The cryptocurrency bitcoin for example is fungible.

-NFTs try to address exactly that: make digital artifacts non-fungible.
+NFTs achieve the next step: make digital artifacts non-fungible.

 NFTs are used to represent a digital artifact with a unique and secure token.
 This token guarantees the authenticity of the digital artifact.
 If someone buys a digital drawing as an NFT, s/he is guaranteed the uniqueness and ownership of that art piece.
 It’s exactly like when you’d buy this Picasso painting.
 The token is encoded and securely stored on the blockchain.
 Here is a blockchain for dummies article if you want to know more.